M (1951 film)

-M is a 1951 American film noir directed by Joseph Losey.
-It is a remake of Fritz Lang's 1931 German film of the same title about a child murderer.
-This version shifts the location of action from Berlin to Los Angeles and changes the killer's name from Hans Beckert to Martin W. Harrow.
+M is a 1951 American thriller film noir directed by Joseph Losey, an English-language remake of Fritz Lang's 1931 German film about a child murderer.
+The film stars David Wayne, Howard da Silva, Luther Adler and Martin Gabel in the leading roles.
+This version shifts the location of the action from Berlin to Los Angeles.
 Both versions of M were produced by Seymour Nebenzal, whose son, Harold, was associate producer of the 1951 version.